Bathtor/rust-executors/README.md

 ## Some Numbers

-The following are some example result from my desktop machine (Intel i7-4770 @ 3.40Ghz Quad-Core with HT (8 logical cores) with 16GB of RAM).
+The following are some example results from my desktop machine (Intel i7-4770 @ 3.40Ghz Quad-Core with HT (8 logical cores) with 16GB of RAM).
 *Note* that they are all from a single run and thus not particularly scientific and subject to whatever else was going on on my system during the run.

 Implementation abbreviations: